-At the Annual General Meeting on 28 June 2018, Andreas Hürlimann, Ilan Cohen, Ueli Wampfler, Ulrich J. Looser and Werner C. Weber were re-elected and François Gabella was elected as members of the Board of Directors.
+At the Annual General Meeting on 27 June 2019, Andreas Hürlimann, François Gabella, Ilan Cohen, Ueli Wampfler, Ulrich J. Looser and Werner C. Weber were re-elected as members of the Board of Directors.
 Andreas Hürlimann was re-elected as Chairman of the Board of Directors.
 In addition, shareholders elected Andreas Hürlimann and Ulrich J. Looser to the Nomination & Compensation Committee (NCC).
 Ulrich J. Looser chairs the Committee.